The 4 key qualitative aspects to increase the value of my business

 Regarding the first of the qualitative aspects, it is essential to reinforce those variables that improve the predictability and future assurance of income and show strength in growth capacities.

-Customer concentration: A greater diversification of revenues among different customers means a reduction of risk and dependence on one source of income.
-Investors, therefore, reward this with a higher valuation.
+Customer concentration: A greater diversification of income among different customers means a reduction of risk and dependence on one source of income.
+Investors therefore reward this with a higher valuation.

-Upselling/Cross-selling: Once a business has started with a customer, upselling involves growing sales with that customer over time.
+Upselling/Crossselling: Once in business with a customer, upselling involves growing sales with that customer over time.
 Investors are willing to pay more for a company because it means the ability to grow with less commercial effort.

 2. Talent Qualification